 Take the scenic highway drive from Queenstown to Strahan passing by King River Gorge.
 The railway along King River Gorge is a scenery a la Harry Potter – green, mysterious and magical.
 In Strahan, take the ferry to Macquarie – a convict historic site in Tasmania, more isolated than Port Arthur.

 6 cool places to see on Bruny Island

 - Walk to the Arch and its deserted dream beach, North Bruny

-- Watch the Fairy penguins at the Neck
+- Watch the Fairy penguins at the Neck, at dusk

 - At Adventure Bay stop at Tasmania’s most gorgeous beaches, South Bruny

 - Go for a cruise to see dolphins, sea lions and the impressive “Breathing rock”